Persol PO3019S Review 2026: The Steve McQueen Sunglasses Worth $270?

 Should I buy the polarised or non-polarised Persol PO3019S?

 Polarised is the right choice for most buyers — it eliminates horizontal glare from water, roads, and reflective surfaces, which is the primary source of eye fatigue during extended outdoor wear.
-The polarised CR-39 lens does not significantly affect colour accuracy (unlike some cheaper polarised options) and the Meflecto comfort benefit applies equally to both versions.
 The only context where non-polarised is preferable: if you regularly need to read LCD screens outdoors (some screens become difficult to read through polarised lenses at certain angles).
 For driving, beach, and general outdoor use, polarised is the better specification.

 The Verdict